-We currently offer Taekwondo Wellness group classes and private psychotherapy sessions at Intuition Wellness Center.
-Both programs provide instruction in sport Taekwondo with a focus on mind-body connection, achieving a healthy balance in life, physical fitness, and relaxation through meditation.
+We offer Taekwondo group classes for kids, teens and adults with a focus on cultivating our mind-body connection, while achieving a healthy balance in life through physical fitness and relaxation through meditation.

 USA Taekwondo is the national governing body of Taekwondo for the United States Olympic Committee and thus an official member of World Taekwondo.
 Taekwondo Wellness is a local member of USA Taekwondo that is committed to promoting healthy, active, and joyful lives among youth, adults, and families through training in traditional Taekwondo.

 US High School Taekwondo is a not-for-profit organization with the mission of bringing Taekwondo to high schools across the United States.
 This would allow high school Taekwondo athletes to continue to practice the sport they love with the peers and earn their varsity letters just like any other sport.

 This is probably one of the most frequently asked questions and misconceptions about martial arts.
 In short, martial arts can actually reduce aggression.
 However, research has shown that training in a martial arts school that solely focuses on competition does increase aggression while training in a martial arts school that incorporates philosophy, forms, sparring, meditation in addition to competition actually lower aggression.
 TKD Wellness does participate in competition/sport Taekwondo but our curriculum includes many of those key components.